MESSAGE FROM THE ATHLETIC DIRECTOR

 As a member of the DHS athletic programs, you represent yourself, your family, your teammates, your coaches, but most of all, you will be considered and ambassador of Deltona High School.

 Hopefully, the use of this website will answer some of the questions you may have and help you better understand policies, procedures, and traditions at Deltona High Athletics and the FHSAA.
-If you have any further questions, please contact the athletic office at 386-575-4153 ex 44106 or email Gary Meadows at [email protected] .
+If you have any further questions, please contact the athletic office at 386-575-4153 ex 44106 or email Kevin Jackson at email@example.com.